How to Manage Multiple Booking Calendars in One Place

 • Reducing Overhead with Reusability: Instead of managing dozens of separate booking pages, you define a team once and reuse it everywhere.
 If a process changes, you update the configuration in one place, and it reflects elsewhere instantly.

 • Preventing Unbalanced Workloads: You don't want one person receiving all the appointments just because they are popular.
-The Booking Hub uses logic like round robin to automatically distribute bookings fairly based on capacity, ensuring opportunities aren't missed and staff aren't overworked.
+The Booking Hub uses logic like round robin to automatically distribute bookings fairly based on capacity, ensuring opportunities aren't missed, and staff aren't overworked.

 Guiding the Guest Journey